 ...
 Not all practices somehow associated with holistic health should be shunned.
 Biofeedback, for example, may simply be used to gain voluntary control of some bodily function.
 But when it is used as a tool to supposedly raise one's consciousness to the divine level, it should be rejected.
 If any holistic practice has a questionable or non-Christian origin, it must be carefully evaluated to see if it inextricably involves unbiblical assumptions and/or practices.
 If so, it must be avoided.

-If you have additional questions about this subject or would like to discuss your concerns at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
+If you have additional questions about this subject or would like to discuss your concerns at greater length with a member of our staff, feel free to call Focus on the Family's Counseling department.